-This article explains how to create content pillars and why they are important.
-It also provides useful examples that will drive you closer to developing your own pillar strategy.
+In this article, we explain what content pillars are, how to create them, and why they are important.
+We’ve also provided useful content pillar examples that can help you create your own content marketing strategy.

 What Are Content Pillars?